The History of Florentine Soccer and its Origins

-The Calcio storico is the father of the modern soccer, when in the time of 1540 Caterina de Medici went to live in Paris, and took with her many traditions from Italy.
+The Calcio storico is the father of the modern soccer, American football and rugby, when in the time of 1540 Caterina de Medici went to live in Paris, and took with her many traditions from Italy.

 The story goes that she took with her a personal cook that taught the French the Florentine style of cooking.
 She also brought to France the "Calcio in Livrea", Livrea in old Italian means "Costume".
 The English saw this strange game while it was played in France and brought the game to their region as well.
 This then in turn brought about Ireland "soccer", which was more similar to "Calcio in Costume" rather than modern soccer, and Rugby came to be.
 From rugby came American football.
 This game brought from Italy was the precursor of modern soccer.

 Playing games with a ball wasn't a new thing.
-The Greeks played a game with a ball called "Sferomachia" and the Romans had a game that used a ball, but was very violent.
+The Greeks played a game with a ball called "Sferomachia" and the Romans had a game that used a ball (filled with leather and rags), but was very violent.
 It was quite similar to the "Calcio in Costume" called "Ludos Harpastum".
-Ludos translated means play, and Harpastum means take of with violence [strapapre con forza] from Latinum.
+Ludos translated means play, and Harpastum means take off with violence [strappare con forza] from Latinum.

 The first written rules go back to the 14th century:

 - 27 player for each team called Calcianti (in Florence is Calciatori)

 - 50 minutes

 - 80 meters by 40 meters OR 100 meters by 50 meters